lovespotify/lovespotify.github.io/playlistgeneration.md

 {% include spotifyPlaylist.html id="0cAP05r8Ix6c7PtjGyyLA1" %}

+This playlist seems a bit more straightforward than the previous base playlist, largely comprised of popular songs generally in the pop category.
+Most of the songs are relatively slow, and are all in English.

 ### Naive Recommendation 2

 Using the same method, we arrive at the naive recommendations (excerpt shown here):